Everything You Need To Know About Agile Project Management

 Agile values and principles

-It’s essential to understand why Agile exists in order to implement it properly.
-Agile is based on four core values as described in its manifesto:
+It’s essential to understand why Agile method exists in order to implement it properly.
+Agile project management is based on four core values as described in its manifesto:

 In addition to the manifesto, Agile software abides by twelve principles.

 The twelve principles of Agile software

 1. "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."

 According to Agile, the best way to ensure stakeholders and users are happy is to ship the product early and listen to feedback continuously.

 Agile teams strive to develop a minimum viable product (MVP) as soon as possible and then get feedback from real users.